 I’ve actually had several homes in my career.
 As an actress and dramaturg by trade I’ve been fortunate to be a part of some wonderful institutions.
 And I still feel a part of those families.
 But there is nothing like the home that you get to create.
 I’m lucky to work at my artistic home, Pillsbury House Theatre.
 Starting with the foundation that (founding artistic director) Ralph Remington built, I've been able to create with co-artistic director Noel Raymond, a place that takes artistic risks and relishes challenging work, in a healthy, inclusive environment.

 It is a community and we are housed in a community center.
-Noel and I are charged with among other things a licensed day care, a medical clinic and a bikeshop run by homeless youth all of which are housed in the same building as the theater.
+Noel and I are charged with among other things a licensed day care, a medical clinic and a bikeshop run by homeless youth all of which are housed in the same building as the theatre.
 Almost all of our staff would consider themselves to be artists by trade.
 It’s an exciting and dynamic place to be.
-And as a co-director, I feel a certain level of responsibility to steward the environment that I envision the theater to be.
+And as a co-director, I feel a certain level of responsibility to steward the environment that I envision the theatre to be.
 If I’m not having fun, if I’m not enjoying the work, then I’m the one who needs to do something about it.

 How can one create and/or build an artistic home for others?